Maxim Shalygin

-Maxim Shalygin (born January 30, 1985) is a Ukrainian-Dutch composer, conductor, and performer known for his innovative compositions that blend a wide range of techniques.
+Maxim Shalygin (born January 30, 1985) is a Ukrainian–Dutch composer, conductor, and performer known for his innovative compositions that blend a wide range of techniques.

 Early life and education

-Shalygin began studying composition at the age of sixteen under Iryna Ivashenko in his hometown Kamianske (then Dniprodzerzhynsk).
-In 2004, he studied for a year with Boris Tishchenko at the N. A. Rimsky-Korsakov Saint Petersburg State Conservatory.
-He earned his first master's degree in 2010 from the Ukrainian National Tchaikovsky Academy of Music in Kyiv, Ukraine, studying under Ihor Shcherbakov and influenced by composer Svyatoslav Lunyov.
-In 2011, he received a second master's degree from the Royal Conservatory of The Hague in the Netherlands, where he studied with Cornelis de Bondt and Diderik Wagenaar.
+Shalygin began studying composition at the age of sixteen with Iryna Ivashenko in his hometown of Kamianske (then Dniprodzerzhynsk).
+In 2004, he studied for one year with Boris Tishchenko at the N. A. Rimsky-Korsakov Saint Petersburg State Conservatory.
+He received his first master's degree in 2010 from the Ukrainian National Academy of Music in Kyiv, where he studied under Ihor Shcherbakov and was influenced by composer Svyatoslav Lunyov.
+In 2011, he completed a second master's degree at the Royal Conservatory of The Hague, studying with Cornelis de Bondt and Diderik Wagenaar.

 Career

-In 2010, Shalygin relocated to the Netherlands, where he has composed over 40 works across various genres, including chamber music, vocal music, symphonic pieces, electroacoustic music, and scores for theatre, ballet, opera, and film.
-His compositions are noted for expanding traditional playing techniques, maintaining a tonal language, and avoiding avant-garde radicalism.
+Shalygin moved to the Netherlands in 2010.
+Since then, he has composed more than 40 works in genres including chamber music, vocal music, orchestral music, electroacoustic music, and music for theatre, ballet, opera, and film.
+His work has been described as combining extended instrumental techniques with a tonal musical language while avoiding avant-garde radicalism.

-Shalygin's works have been performed at numerous international venues and festivals, such as Gaudeamus Muziekweek in the Netherlands, and Klarafestival in Belgium.
-Ensembles like Asko/Schönberg, Amsterdam Sinfonietta, and Slagwerk Den Haag as well as among others soloists like Antonii Baryshevskyi (piano), Anna Fedorova (piano), Maya Fridman (cello), Natalia Gordeyeva (violin), Tomoko Mukaiyama (piano), Emmy Storms (violin), and Diana Tishchenko (violin) have featured his compositions.
+His compositions have been performed at international festivals and venues, including Gaudeamus Muziekweek in the Netherlands and Klarafestival in Belgium.
+They have been performed by ensembles including Asko/Schönberg, Amsterdam Sinfonietta, and Slagwerk Den Haag, as well as by soloists including Antonii Baryshevskyi, Anna Fedorova, Maya Fridman, Natalia Gordeyeva, Tomoko Mukaiyama, Emmy Storms, and Diana Tishchenko.

 Music

 Works

-In 2016, Shalygin founded the Shapeshift Ensemble in the Netherlands, initiating the S I M I L A R project, a multi-chapter cycle exploring the intimate and transformative power of specific instruments and ensembles.
-Each chapter is dedicated to a unique instrumental combination, showcasing their expressive potential in innovative ways.
+In 2016, Shalygin founded the Shapeshift Ensemble in the Netherlands and initiated the S I M I L A R project, a multi-part cycle of works written for different instrumental ensembles.
+Each chapter is scored for a specific combination of instruments.